RaphHaddad/blog/content/post/recieving-feedback-using-lada-technique.md

 I believe the first step in being able to give good feedback is knowing how to receive feedback from others.
-It is a behaviour that overlaps with giving feedback, and overtime, I've learnt to be patient and welcoming to the person giving me feedback, and have given this advise to others with a degree of success.
+It is a behaviour that overlaps with giving feedback, and overtime, I've learnt to be patient and welcoming to the person giving me feedback, and have given this advice to others with a degree of success.

 I have also developed a framework (in the form of an acronym) that might help